What Are Probiotics?

-Forests may appear static to the unobservant; but, in fact, these ecosystems are extremely dynamic even beyond the periodic change of seasons.
-New dangers arise, and existing species are threatened through constant changes.
+Forests may appear static to the unobservant, but, in fact, these ecosystems are extremely dynamic even beyond the periodic change of seasons.
+New dangers arise and existing species are threatened through constant changes.

-The human gastrointestinal tract functions optimally when there’s balance between its diverse elements.
+The human gastrointestinal tract functions optimally when there’s balance between its diverse inhabitants.
 When bacteria and other microorganisms that reside in our gastrointestinal tract fall out of balance, the health of the entire body can be adversely affected.

 Prebiotics: Feeding the Growth of Probiotic Flora